 Don’t be hasty when it comes to a redesign for your website.
-Whether we’re talking about an online store, blog or presentation website, you need to have a clear image about how it is performing in the present.
-This applies regardless of whether we are discussing about a minor or a major redesign.
+Whether we’re talking about an online store, blog, or presentation website, you need to have a clear image of how it performs in the present.
+This applies regardless of whether we are discussing a minor or a major redesign.

-A thoroughly analysis is needed in order to get a clear view of what are the strengths or weaknesses of the current design.
-This way you will avoid making mistakes that will cost both time and money.
-Usually your designer or web design agency will show you the weaknesses (where the current design can be improved) and the strengths.
+A thorough analysis is needed to get a clear view of the strengths or weaknesses of the current design.
+This way, you will avoid making mistakes that will cost both time and money.
+Usually, your designer or web design agency will show you the weaknesses (where the current design can be improved) and the strengths.
 Of course, some of the analysis can be handled by you, as the owner / manager of that website.

 Keep in mind that we are not just talking about the look.
 A good-looking design is not enough.
 Not in 2018.
-All redesigns have to be crafted and thought from the customer point of view.
-We include here customers interaction with the website and the actions that we want them to do and how easy they can find everything they need (or we want them to need).
-For example, the route to a conversion must be clearly highlighted with legible call-to-action. (here goes the correct arrangement of the page, the use of colors in a correct and coherent way, appealing texts, and so on.)
+All redesigns have to be crafted and thought from the customer’s point of view.
+We include here customers’ interaction with the website and the actions that we want them to do, and how easy they can find everything they need (or we want them to need).
+For example, the route to conversion must be clearly highlighted with a legible call-to-action. (here goes the correct arrangement of the page, the use of colors in a correct and coherent way, appealing texts, and so on.)

-Basically you want to improve the user experience, not just change a color.
+Basically, you want to improve the user experience, not just change color.

 If you’re doing a redesign without updating the content or without caring about the user experience and the way clients are interacting with your store or site, the chances that you are heading for a fiasco are huge.

 In order to make a correct redesign, we need data.
 The website must have some traffic (ideally from various sources, not just PPC) in order to make an analysis.
 A redesign for a store with ten visits a day is more of a guess than a well-thought process and series of actions.

 In short, a qualitative redesign is a redesign that improves user experience with quality content and a coherent layout design that highlights it in an intuitive way.